roboflow/supervision/docs/how_to/benchmark_a_model.md

     model = get_model(model_id=model_id)
     ```

-=== "Locally Trained Model"
+=== "Ultralytics"

-    To train a model locally, we can use ultralytics.
-Run the following code in your terminal.
-Note that it applies to segmentation, but can also be used for object detection and oriented bounding box models, if you change `task` and `model` arguments.
+    Similarly to Inference, Ultralytics allows you to run a variety of models.

     ```bash
     pip install ultralytics
-    yolo task=segment mode=train model=yolo11s-seg.pt data=part-autolabeld/data.yaml epochs=10 imgsz=640
     ```

-    Once the model is trained, you can deploy it to Roboflow, making it available anywhere.

-    Note: if using other model types, change to `-obb` or remove suffix in `model_type` and replace `segment` with `obb`or `detect`.
-Multiple runs also produce multiple folders such as `segment`, `segment1`, `segment2`, etc.

     ```python
-    project.version(dataset.version).deploy(
-        model_type="yolov11-seg", model_path=f"runs/segment/train/weights/best.pt"
-    )

-    from inference import get_model
+    from ultralytics import YOLO

-    model_id = project.id.split("/")[1] + "/" + dataset.version
-    model = get_model(model_id=model_id)
+    model = YOLO("yolo11s-seg.pt")
     ```

 ## Benchmarking Basics

 Evaluating your model requires careful selection of the dataset.
-Which images should you use?Let's go over the different subsets of a dataset.
+Which images should you use?Let's go over the different scenarios.

+- **Unrelated Dataset**: If you have a dataset that was not used to train the model, this is the best choice.
 - **Training Set**: This is the set of images used to train the model.
-Since the model learns to maximize its accuracy on this set, it should **never** be used for validation - the results will seem unrealistically good.
+This is fine if the model was not trained on this dataset.
+Otherwise, **never** use it for benchmarking - the results will seem unrealistically good.
 - **Validation Set**: This is the set of images used to validate the model during training.
 Every Nth training epoch, the model is evaluated on the validation set.
 Often the training is stopped once the validation loss stops improving.
-Therefore, even while the images aren't used to train the model, it still influences the training outcome.
+Therefore, even while the images aren't used to train the model, it still indirectly influences the training outcome.
 - **Test Set**: This is the set of images kept aside for model testing.
 It is exactly the set you should use for benchmarking.
 If the dataset was split correctly, none of these images would be shown to the model during training.

-Therefore, the `test` set is the best choice for benchmarking.
+Therefore, an unrelated dataset or the `test` set is the best choice for benchmarking.
 Several other problems may arise:

+- **Extra Classes**: An unrelated dataset may contain additional classes which you may need to [filter out](https://supervision.roboflow.com/how_to/filter_detections/#by-set-of-classes) before computing metrics.
+- **Class Mismatch**: In an unrelated dataset, the class names or IDs may be different to what your model produces, you'll need to remap them, which is [shown in this guide](#running-a-model).
-- **Data Contamination**: It's possible that the dataset was not split correctly and some images from the test set were used during training.
+- **Data Contamination**: The `test` set may not be split correctly, with images from the test set also present in `training` or `validation` set and used during training.
 In this case, the results will be overly optimistic.
-It also covers the case where **very similar** images were used for training and testing - e.g. those taken in the same environment.
+This also applies when **very similar** images are used for training and testing - e.g. those taken in the same environment, same lighting conditions, similar angle, etc.
 - **Missing Test Set**: Some datasets do not come with a test set.
 In this case, you should collect and [label](https://roboflow.com/annotate) your own data.
 Alternatively, a validation set could be used, but the results could be overly optimistic.
-Make sure to test in the real world asap.
+Make sure to test in the real world as soon as possible.

 ## Running a Model

-At this stage, we should have:
+At this stage, you should have:

-- A set of labeled images we'll use to evaluate the model.
+- A dataset of labeled images to evaluate the model.
-- The model we wish to benchmark.
+- A model prepared for benchmarking.

-Let's run the model and obtain the predictions.
+With these ready, we can now run the model and obtain predictions.
-We'll use `supervision` to iterate over the images.
+We'll use `supervision` to create a dataset iterator, and then run the model on each image.

-=== "Roboflow Inference"
+=== "Inference"

     ```python
     import supervision as sv